 Open Pollinated Seeds Vs Hybrids

-For example, most of today’s livestock and companion animals were created through crossing different breeds to create hybrids—from Guernsey cows to hairless cats to the Labra-Doodle!
+For example, many of today’s livestock and companion animals were created through crossing different breeds to create what are essentially hybrids—from beefalo to mules to the Labradoodle!

 A whole new world of food crops became available as a result of hybridization, including Canola, grapefruit, sweet corn, canteloupes, seedless watermelons, “burpless” cucumbers, as well as tangelos, clementines, apriums, pluots and other unique foods.